 - In the Larry Collins and Dominique La Pierre thriller The Fifth Horseman, a terrorist who has been informing is killed when he is called to execute a snitch himself, only to have the gun be unloaded, whereupon he himself is shot.

-- Played with in Breaking Bad: Walt and Jesse conspired to have Gus's meth cook Gale killed so they will be indispensable to his operation.
+- Played with in Breaking Bad: Walt and Jesse conspired to have Gus Fring's meth cook Gale Boetticher killed so they will be indispensable to his operation.
 Gus can't afford for his supply line to dry up while finding another meth cook...but he also can't let Walt and Jesse think he's soft.
-Gus proceeds to get a box cutter leaving Walt and Jesse nervous they were about to die but Gus but slits his henchman Victor's throat and drops the bloody corpse right in front of them as a warning not to defy him again.
-The thing is, while he doesn't explain this to Walt or Jesse, he was probably going to have Victor killed anyway for being spotted at the scene of a murder.
+Gus proceeds to get a box cutter leaving Walt and Jesse nervous and thinking that they are about to die, and then Gus cuts Victor's throat and drops the bloody corpse right in front of them as a warning not to defy him again.
+The thing is, while he doesn't explain this to Walt or Jesse, he was probably going to have Victor killed anyway for being spotted at the scene of Gale's murder.